Gary Bigham, Ed.D.

 Dr. Bigham has presented his research at local, regional, state, national, and international conferences, events, and workshops.
 He has also presented professional development workshops for teachers, administrators, and school board members.
 He coordinates the annual school board workshop for Texas panhandle school board members and superintendents.
 This is a collaborative effort involving WTAMU, the Texas Association of School Boards, and the Region 16 Education Service Center.

-Dr. Bigham currently chairs the university's Institutional Review Board (IRB) and Institutional Animal Care and Use Committee (IACUC).
-Additionally, Dr. Bigham serves on the university's learning management system advisory group.
-Dr. Bigham's past service is inclusive of membership on the Graduate Council, the Faculty Senate, and various other committees at the department, college, and university levels.
-Dr. Bigham also devotes service to professional organizations in educational leadership and community youth organizations in agriculture.
+Dr. Bigham chaired the university's Institutional Review Board (IRB) and Institutional Animal Care and Use Committee (IACUC) for over a decadeserved as the superintendent certification program director for 15 years, chaired the educational leadership program, and directed the Doctor of Education program in educational leadership.
+As Dean of the College, Dr. Bigham continues to serve on the university's learning management system advisory group, in addition to the Dean’s Council, President’s Council, and University Council.
+Dr. Bigham also devotes service to professional organizations in educational leadership and community youth organizations associated with agricultural education.

 Research and Creative Activity